muksaw/ML-Based-Defect-Predictor/Sprint6.md

 1. **Enhanced Model Explanation and Feature Analysis**:
    - Improved transparency around feature selection and importance
-   - Clarified mathematical formulations for risk calculation
-   - Documented feature extraction pipeline and data sources
+   - Documented feature extraction
-   - Enhanced understanding of prediction outputs and risk scoring
+   - Analyze and explain our prediction outputs and risk scoring

 2. **Model Learning and Decision Process Documentation**:
-   - Detailed explanation of what signals the model is learning from
+   - Detailed explanation of what the model is learning from
    - Clarified label determination and ground truth methodology
-   - Documented threshold adjustment mechanics
    - Improved understanding of confidence scores and their interpretation

 3. **Risk Assessment Formulation**:
    - Documented detailed mathematical calculations for complexity metrics
-   - Clarified relative risk normalization methodology
    - Explained threshold adaptation based on repository characteristics
    - Provided risk categorization meaning and decision boundaries